w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ![async-backing](../assets/async-backing.png)
 ![async-backing-legend](../assets/async-backing-legend.png)

-Parablock 1 (P1) and P2 are included and backed within R1, respectively.

-The execution context for the latest parablock is derived from the unincluded segment of block ancestors upon which the newest parablock is built.
-These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress one-to-one.
-A parablock can be in a different stage from another one being built if it abides by the parameters set forth by the asynchronous backing configuration.
+Parablock 1 (P1) is included and P2 is backed within R1.
+In the meantime the unincluded segments is full and contains P3-5.
+Because P6 is not rushing to be backed, it can be filled in 6s while P2 is included and P3 is backed in R2.
+This is possible because the context execution shifted from being the latest included parablock to being the latest ancestor in the unincluded segment (i.e. P5).
+In this scenario blockspace demand decreases and P6 is filled only 50% using 6 seconds.
+Next block P7 can be filled in 12 seconds while the unincluded segment is emptied.
+While filling up P7, P3 and P4 are included in R3 and R4, respectively.
+In 24 seconds four parablocks, P1 to P4, have been included into the relay chain, and two more blocks have been filled and pushed to the unincluded segment, ready to be backed.
+The collators were able make better use of blockspace, including 2x more data by doubling block generation time in a period of lower demand.
+With an unincluded segment carrying a maximum of three parablocks, the collators could wait an additional 6 seconds if needed (i.e. make sure in the unincluded segment there is at least one parablock to build a new one).

-Asynchronous backing will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6 seconds.
-Due to the 2x decrease in block time and the possibility of building blocks in advance to fit more data, Polkadot with asynchronous backing will deliver an estimated ~6-10x more blockspace to its parachains.
+In general, asynchronous backing will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more data into parablocks while speeding up parachain block times from 12 to 6 seconds.
+Due to the 2x decrease in block time to inclusion, and the possibility of building blocks in advance to fit more data, Polkadot with asynchronous backing can deliver an estimated ~6-10x more blockspace to its parachains.

 This combination of lower latency, higher storage per block, and a logical pipeline spanning Polkadot's networking, runtime, and collation aspects will allow for higher, more robust throughput.